 TTo pass the course, students must pass the final examination.
 The course grade (1-10) is determined 100 % by the final examination.

 Students who fail the course may resit the exam.

 Inspection and feedback

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-Arthur Anthony Macdonell, A Vedic grammar for students (reprinted many times; any edition may be used), will be used as a reference grammar.
+Macdonell, Arthur A. 1916.
+A Vedic grammar for students (reprinted many times; any edition may be used).